 CCF is a member of Namibia’s Conservancy movement.
 Conservancies are operated by groups of land owners committed to responsibly manage wildlife.
 Protecting Namibia’s wildlife treasures is proven to be economically beneficial to conservancies.

 Because people in the conservancies “own” the wildlife, they are far more interested in protecting it.

 In Namibia, areas governed by conservancies are more resistant to poachers.
-The Greater Waterberg Plateau is the conservancy and economic development area in which CCF participates.
+The Greater Waterberg Landscape is the conservancy and economic development area in which CCF participates.
 CCF works with communal farmers and people living around the Waterberg plateau as part of our holistic conservation strategy.

 Biomass Technology Development and Bushblok

 In 2001, the Cheetah Conservation Fund (CCF) and the United States Agency for International Development (USAID) collaborated to find a habitat improvement program that would be good for both the ecology and the economy.

 CCF is working on a long-term research and development project to restore habitat while developing a renewable fuel source.
 Overgrown thorn bush is harvested and made into high-heat, low-emission, fuel logs for consumer use.
 As part of CCF’s programs, CCF Bush (PTY) Ltd. leads our Bushblok program.
 As the Bushblok program grows, CCF creates new biomass energy potential.
 As of 2017, CCF operates a biomass technology research and education program at the Biomass Technology Demonstration Centre.

 The key to securing a future for the cheetah, is to secure the livelihoods of the people who share its habitat.
 Through livelihood development, CCF assists the communities living in cheetah-country.
 People learn the skills to expand their income at our Model Farm.
 CCF helps local artisans by promoting their jewelry craft and cultural art pieces in our on-site gift shop.